EQUITY, DIVERSITY AND INCLUSION AT MCMILLAN

 Firm Environment: McMillan implemented a firm-wide consultation process to design and announce core Firm Values and related behaviours which reflect a firm consensus on fostering a positive, diverse and productive work environment.
 These values are: Respect, Teamwork, Commitment, Client Service and Professional Excellence.
 In identifying the first firm value of “Respect”, McMillan has set an expectation that all firm members are committed to maintaining a work environment where individuals will be supported and treated with respect and dignity regardless of age, race, gender, gender identity, sexual orientation, disability, religious beliefs, seniority or position.

 Advancement: Investing in our people to support their career growth and advancement is important to us.
-The firm invests in professional development programs, coaching, informal and formal mentoring to provide our firm members the skills and development they need to progress their careers at the firm.
-For example, each associate has a formal mentor pursuant to McMillan’s Mentoring Policy which, among other things, aims to address any barriers to advancement, and provide support to the associate to develop and build their profile within the legal community.
-Further, McMillan leaders review all performance assessments, feedback and performance objectives to ensure that everyone is evaluated and advanced based on merit, free from bias or discrimination
+The firm invests in professional development programs, coaching, and informal and formal mentoring to provide our firm members the skills and development they need to progress in their careers at the firm.
+For example, each associate has a formal mentor pursuant to McMillan’s Mentoring Policy, which among other things, aims to address any barriers to advancement, and provide support to the associate to develop and build their profile within the legal community.
+Further, McMillan leaders review all performance assessments, feedback and performance objectives to ensure that everyone is evaluated and advanced based on merit, free from bias or discrimination.

 Reflection Room: McMillan has established reflection rooms to provide a place for meditation, quiet reflection, prayer and worship for firm members and visiting clients.

-Survey.
-McMillan engages a third-party to conduct an equity, diversity and inclusion survey every two years.
-The purpose of the survey is to assist McMillan leaders to better understand the diversity of firm members and whether we are continuing to create an equitable and inclusive work environment.
-The information gathered is used to develop or improve specific programs, policies, and practices that support diverse firm members and to measure our progress against industry benchmarks.
+Survey: McMillan engages a third party to conduct an equity, diversity and inclusion survey on a regular basis.
+The purpose of the survey is to assist McMillan leaders to better understand the diversity of firm members, and whether we are continuing to create an equitable and inclusive work environment.
+The information gathered is used to develop or improve specific programs, policies and practices that support diverse firm members and to measure our progress against industry benchmarks.